 Applications for Medicine are made through the University and Colleges Admissions Service, (UCAS).

-Application should be made for either the standard five-year A100 course or the Graduate Entry four-year A101 MBChB Medicine course.
+Application should be made for either the standard five-year A100 MBChB course or the Graduate Entry four-year A101 MBChB Medicine course.
 Applicants who wish to be considered for both A100 and A101 will need to apply to both courses.

 Completing your UCAS form

 You have four choices available for Medical School applications and we encourage you to choose carefully on the basis of the grades that you have obtained or are expected to obtain and the entry requirements of each university.
 Applications that do not meet our minimum academic and University Clinical Aptitude Test (UCAT) entry requirements (in the absence of Disrupted Studies) will not be successful.
 Details of the entry requirements of the Medical Schools in the United Kingdom can be found here.
 Medical courses at different universities are taught differently, and you should choose those institutions whose teaching style matches your learning preference.
 Your fifth choice may be left blank or used to apply for another degree course of your choice, without disadvantaging your application to the University of Sheffield Medical School.
 You may apply for deferred entry if you wish and your application will not be disadvantaged.

 You should ensure that you accurately complete in full the details of all of your qualifications.
 You must include details of all of your qualifications including the title, examining board, subjects studied, results obtained and whether or not the qualification has been certificated.
 If you have not yet obtained your results it is important that your referee completes your predicted grades.
 Please be as clear as possible and avoid any ambiguity.

 We select applicants using a step-wise process that considers:

 - Academic attainment against a set threshold and UCAT attainment against a set threshold.
 A101 applicants and those A100 applicants applying through the Sheffield Hallam University or Bradford University routes are also required to meet Widening Participation criteria;